Build Filters Against Multiple Azure AD Properties

-A post in the Microsoft Technical Community looked for help building a dynamic distribution list based on multiple Azure AD properties.
+A post in the Microsoft Technical Community looked for help building a dynamic distribution list based on multiple Entra ID properties.
 Our esteemed technical editor, Vasil Michev, stepped in to help and involved me.
-I pointed out that this topic is covered in Chapter 6 of the Office 365 for IT Pros eBook (easy to miss in 1,250 pages) but admitted that the question was interesting.
+I pointed out that this topic is covered in the Groups chapter of the Office 365 for IT Pros eBook (easy to miss in 1,350 pages) but admitted that the question was interesting.

 Dynamic distribution lists are an undervalued part of Exchange Online.
-The concept has existed since Exchange 2003 introduced the query-based distribution group, or QDG.
+The functionality has existed since Exchange 2003 introduced the query-based distribution group, or QDG.
 The current implementation arrived in Exchange 2007.
 In both cases, a query is resolved against the directory to identify the set of recipients for a message.
 The list is dynamic because the set of recipients will change based on the contents of the directory.
+Exchange Online calculates the list membership behind the scenes (the “modern” implementation), but the concept of membership depending on a filter run against the directory still holds.

 Precanned and Custom Recipient Filters